-Each piece is part of a circular process that challenges fast fashion’s disposability and explores how design can support ecological cycles.
-My work has been exhibited internationally, including at the London Design Festival and Mycelium Futures in Berlin, and featured in National Geographic, Dezeen, and other leading publications.
+The work has been exhibited internationally, including at the London Design Festival and Mycelium Futures in Berlin, and featured in National Geographic, Dezeen, and more.
+The studio also collaborates with artists, researchers, and brands exploring biomaterials and circular design.

 The Process